-Biophysics, pharmacology, and regulation of glutamate receptors.
+Biophysics, pharmacology, regulation, and structure of glutamate receptors.

 Gielen, M., Retchless, B.S., Mony, L., Johnson, J.W., and Paoletti, P. Mechanism of differential control of NMDA receptor activity by NR2 subunits.
 Nature 459,703-707, 2009.

 Kotermanski, S.E., and Johnson, J.W.
 Mg2+ imparts NMDA receptor subtype selectivity to the Alzheimer’s drug memantine.
 J. Neurosci.
 29, 2774-2770, 2009.